Dknapik/McGill-COMP251/README.md

-# McGill University COMP 251
+# [McGill University] COMP 251 Algorithms and Data Structures
-LaTeX'ed Notes for COMP 251 Winter 2018 Term.
+Notes for the course.